61kms · 50 mins by car · 64 mins by public transport

 Glenbrook Gorge features swimming, spectacular bush walks, and great rock climbing.
 Some of the most magnificent views can be seen when travelling by train between Lapstone and Glenbrook.
 By foot you can visit Tunnel View Lookout, Nepean Lookout or Pisgah Rock.
 For those who are a little bit more adventurous you can learn to abseil from Mount Portal on the southern side of Glenbrook Gorge.

-If you are into mountain bike riding then the Woodford to Glenbrook Track is one of the classic Blue Mountains Tracks.
+If you are into mountain bike riding then the Woodford to Glenbrook Track (The Oaks Fire Trail) is one of the classic Blue Mountains Tracks.
 Starting at Woodford, the track is a downward route which is rather rough in parts - also suitable for walking enthusiasts.

 Lennox Bridge is the oldest stone bridge in mainland Australia.
 Spanning Brookdale Creek, the bridge was built by David Lennox in 1832 with the assistance of 20 convicts.
 Access to Lennox Bridge is via Mitchell’s Pass.
 Mitchell’s Pass was completed in 1834 and carried westward traffic until 1926 when a serious crack in the sandstone of Lennox Bridge was discovered.
 The bridge was reopened to eastbound traffic in 1982.